rgohma2/localized-frontend-capstone/README.md

 ## Models
 ```
 User
-	-first_name
-	-last_name
-	-email
-	-password
+	first_name
+	last_name
+	email
+	password
-	-address addr1 add2 city state zip
+	address addr1 add2 city state zip

 Business
-	-owner FK: User
+	owner FK: User
-	-category
-	-image
-	-business_name
+	category
+	image
+	business_name
-	-products ***
+	products ***
-	-about
+	about
-	-address(maybe) -- addr1, addr2, city, state, zip
+	address(maybe) * addr1, addr2, city, state, zip

 Post
-	-business FK: Business
+	business FK: Business
-	-image
-	-content
-	-date
+	image
+	content
+	date

 Subscription
-	-following FK: Business
+	following FK: Business
-	-follower FK: User
+	follower FK: User

 Comment
-	-post FK: POST
+	post FK: POST
-	-commenter FK: User
+	commenter FK: User
-	-content
-	-date
+	content
+	date

 --Stretch Goal--

 Message
-	-sender FK: User
+	sender FK: User
-	-recipient FK: User
+	recipient FK: User
-	-content
-	-date
+	content
+	date

 ```
 ## User story
 ```
--user can register for an account and log in
+*user can register for an account and log in

--user can log out
+*user can log out

--user can register their business once they have an account
+*user can register their business once they have an account

--user with a business can make posts about products or where to find them
+*user with a business can make posts about products or where to find them

--user with a business can delete their posts
+*user with a business can delete their posts

--user with a business can edit their posts
+*user with a business can edit their posts

--user can view businesses in their area based on the category they choose
+*user can view businesses in their area based on the category they choose

--user can view a businesses' profile to see a collection of all their posts
+*user can view a businesses' profile to see a collection of all their posts
 as well as a description of the business

--user can subscribe to businesses to stay updated on their latests posts (newsfeed shows posts of businesses user is subscribed to)
+*user can subscribe to businesses to stay updated on their latests posts
+(newsfeed shows posts of businesses user is subscribed to)

--user with or without a business can comment on a post
+*user with or without a business can comment on a post

--user can delete their comments
+*user can delete their comments

 --Stretch Goals--

--users can search by keywords for a business
+*user can search by keyword for a business

--users can direct message a business to ask questions
+*user can direct message a business to ask questions

--delievery/pick up subscription between user and businesses
+*delievery/pick up subscription between users and businesses

 ```
 ## Routes